Top topics on this page:

 Sadly, mesothelioma is a very aggressive form of cancer without a cure.
 In fact, because it is often diagnosed at a late stage, the average 5-year survival rate is only 10%.

 This means a victim may pass away while their mesothelioma lawsuit is still underway.
 In these tragic cases, family members or an estate representative may continue their loved one’s case or file a wrongful death lawsuit on their loved one’s behalf.

 However, this depends on several factors and is often highly time sensitive due to a set of laws called the statute of limitations, which limits the amount of time you have to take legal action.

 If you lost your loved one to mesothelioma, you might be entitled to compensation.
 A mesothelioma lawyer can help you determine your rights, but it is urgent to act without delay.
 If too much time passes, you could be forever barred from getting a mesothelioma wrongful death settlement.

 How Do I Qualify for a Mesothelioma Settlement?

-In general, to qualify for a mesothelioma settlement, there must be a confirmed mesothelioma diagnosis and a proven history of asbestos exposure.
+To qualify for a mesothelioma settlement, you must have a confirmed mesothelioma diagnosis and a proven history of asbestos exposure.

 Those who qualify for a mesothelioma settlement may include: